setup* functions that are contained within setupProjectR/setupProject.R

 be read upon restart.

-logical or character, these will be passed to getModule
+logical or character, these will be passed to getModule: only the named

 modules will be overwritten or the logical vector of the modules.